 Activity 1: Stone Soup Outdoor Nature Lesson

 Start today by reading A Chip Off the Old Block.
 This book shares how rocks can be carved into some amazing things.
 Easter Island has some of the world’s most famous rock formations that will likely bring a smile to your child’s face.
 (Psst!
-This is a great chance to collect a Chile stamp for your child’s Passport to the World.
-Click here to learn more about this fun supplementary homeschool idea. 🌎)
+This is a great chance to collect a Chile stamp for your child’s DIY “passport”!
+Click here to learn more about this activity. 🌎)

 Activity 1: Easter Island’s Moai Statues – The famous statues on Easter Island were made from volcanic rock that erupted on the island.
 (Lesson 1 showed your child melted rock (lava) coming out of a volcano! 🌋) Once that lava softens, it becomes an igneous rock.
 That is what these rock formations are made of.
 This website will give you a few facts to share with your child along with some great photos of the Moai stone statues.